Resources for parents

 Use these resources on your own at home, or with a group of parents in a Sunday School or small group setting.

 Real Life, Real Families curriculum

 Each family is as unique as the individuals who make it up.
 Yet all families face challenges, and sometimes even serious problems.
 This faith-based curriculum will help participants learn from the real-life experiences of others, and encourage them in addressing family needs or problems in healthy ways.
-Available as a printed book and CD set or as a download.
+Available as a download.